onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

    - user should see `You must open this link on a mobile device` message
    - user should see the icon with the phone, screen and the red cross

+### 9. Flow can be completed when transitioning to cross device on the selfie capture step

+(on private mode of: Google Chrome, Firefox)

+Given webcam is not connected to the computer

+1. Go through the flow for document capture
+2. Upload the ID documents in the browser
+3. On the next step you should see the cross device introduction screen
+4. Choose to continue on your phone by clicking on ‘Get secure link’ button
+5. Open the cross device link on a mobile device with media recorder API support (Chrome on iOS or Android)
+   - user should be taken to the selfie intro screen
+6. Complete the selfie capture and return to the desktop browser
+7. Click on ‘Submit verification’ button to complete the flow
+8. The `Complete` screen should be displayed
+   - With the browser's Developer Tools (View > Developer > Developer Tools in Chrome desktop browser), check that you see a message that reads "Complete with data!" in the Console tab
+   - There should be no error in the Console tab that reads "onError callback" and/or "'The following keys have missing data: document_front'"

 ### 9. Cross device transition between browsers with different face video support

 (on private mode of: Google Chrome, Firefox)